Every Flavor of Sabra Hummus, Ranked

 13. Roasted Pine Nut

 Aside from Olive Tapenade, I would describe every Sabra flavor as "this is actually pretty good."
 Alas, one flavor has to be the worst of the best.
 But you know what they say: The person who finished dead-last in medical school is still a doctor.
 And the hummus that finishes second-to-last is still Sabra hummus, so it's aight.
 The little pine nuts -- bless their proverbial souls -- have a weird texture and overall come off as a little bland (kind of like me in high school).
 But the hummus succeeds in spite of the pine nuts.
 Also, it kind of looks like the center of an insect hive that someone set on fire and left out in the rain.
+Anyway, this tastes good but it's not my favorite.

 12. Lemon Twist

 The lemon twist is very simple: It's classic hummus with a little citrus burst.
 But the citrus tastes a little… off?
 Really, if you want a classic hummus with a lemon zest vibe, you're better off just buying the classic flavor, plus a lemon.
 Lemons cost like 10 cents, and squeezing them is an excellent stress reliever.
 It makes me think of this Robert Johnson song.
 And also this Led Zeppelin rip-off.
+Fresh lemons forever.

 11. Sun Dried Tomato